lloydarnold/global-event-persistor/scrapers/README.md

 POS_RANGE: filter entries by positivity. [x,y] gives the lower and upper bound for positivity (inclusive of both ends).
 Use [] for no filtering.
 REL_RANGE: filter entries by relativitiy. [x,y] gives the lower and upper bound for relativity (inclusive of both ends).
 Use [] for no filtering.
 CATEGORY_LIST: filter entries by category.
 Give a list of categories, only entries that have at least one of these categories will be added.
 Use [] for no filtering.
-ACTOR_LIST: filter by actors. [[Caregiver, Washington],Poland] will only include entries that have (Caregiver or Washington) and Poland as their actors.
+ACTOR_LIST: filter by actors. [["Caregiver", "Washington"],["Poland"]] will only include entries that have (Caregiver or Washington) and Poland as their actors.
 Use [] for no filtering.
 COUNTRY_LIST: filter by countries.
 Same format as ACTOR_LIST except this is restricted to country codes (FIPS is the current standard for GDELT).

 [gdelt]